top of page

 Ethics

-IMSHOF believes that the sport of marathon swimming should encourage safe participation by all interested swimmers and contributors.
-Individuals or Organizations which repeatedly engage in creating entry barriers or a non-welcoming environment based on disability; race; country of origin; sex or sexual orientation/preference do not meet our ethics criteria.
-IMSHOF continues to monitor this criteria and evolve it over time.
+Encourage participation by all interested swimmers and contributors.
+Individuals or Organizations which repeatedly engage in creating entry barriers or a non-welcoming environment based on disability; race; country of origin; gender or gender identity/preference do not meet our ethics criteria.
+IMSHOF continues to monitor these criteria and evolve it accordingly over time.

 bottom of page